LACourtenay/Deteccthia_Skin_Cancer_Project/README.md

     * All the data that can be used for training of the original model as well as the transfer-learning trained model.
 Set up for the classification of H and BCC samples.
     * Python code used for Transfer Learning.
+  * Source code for figures comparing algorithms and visualising example signatures

 --------------------------------------------------------